longgammalabs/crepeswap-frontend/packages/uikit/README.md

-# 🥞 Pancake UIkit
+# 🦎 IguanaDEX UIkit

-Pancake UIkit is a set of React components and hooks used to build pages on Pancake's apps.
+IguanaDEX UIkit is a set of React components and hooks used to build pages on IguanaDEX's apps.
 It also contains a theme file for dark and light mode.

-**\*Note**: In case you want to use the older version of the Pancake UIkit, you should install @pancakeswap-libs/uikit, instead, but we recommend using the latest version of the UIkit.\*
+**\*Note**: In case you want to use the older version of the IguanaDEX UIkit, you should install @iguanadex-libs/uikit, instead, but we recommend using the latest version of the UIkit.\*

 ## Setup

 ### Providers

-Before using Pancake UIkit, you need to provide the theme file to uikit provider.
+Before using IguanaDEX UIkit, you need to provide the theme file to uikit provider.

 ```
+import { UIKitProvider, light, dark } from '@iguanadex/uikit'
 import { UIKitProvider, light, dark } from '@iguanadex/uikit'
 ...
 <UIKitProvider theme={isDark ? dark : light}>...</UIKitProvider>